Restaurant Report Card: Cockroaches at a Colorado Springs Chinese restaurant

 A follow-up inspection on July 31 shows there is still evidence of pests, although the other violations were corrected.

-FOX21 reached out to Overseas 101 and asked to speak to the manager but have not yet heard back.
+FOX21 reached out to Overseas 101 and asked to speak to the manager, but we have not yet heard back.

 This is why Overseas 101 fails our Restaurant Report Card.